THE MIRACLE OF GANGA WATER

 JAICO PUBLISHING HOUSE - Bombay - India

-from Kerala, South India who later spent of his life in Sri Lanka.
+originally from Kerala, South India who later settled down in Sri Lanka.
 He was

 the president of the Rationalist Association of Sri Lanka where he and